TheBusyBiscuit/recently-closed-issues/README.md

 ## Outputs

 ### `issues`
-The output of this is an Array of numbers, corresponding to the issue numbers that were closed via commits.
+The output of this is a JSON Array of numbers, corresponding to the issue numbers that were closed via commits.

 ## Example usages